-Shopify is one of the best-known and most widely used shopping carts, which is praised for its easy-to-use dashboard and professional looking themes.
-Shopify also offer a large number of add-ons for integrating its CMS with everything from email clients to coupon sites.
-If you’re looking to push sales on social media platforms like Twitter, Facebook and Pinterest, Shopify are at the forefront of eCommerce integration on these sites so would be an ideal choice.
+Shopify is one of the best-known and most widely used shopping carts, which is praised for its easy-to-use dashboard and professional-looking themes.
+Shopify also offers a large number of add-ons for integrating its CMS with everything from email clients to coupon sites.
+If you’re looking to push sales on social media platforms like Twitter, Facebook and Instagram, Shopify is at the forefront of eCommerce integration on these sites so would be an ideal choice.

 Over 30% of all online stores are powered by WooCommerce, and with good reason – the shopping cart plugin integrates seamlessly with sites that run on WordPress and is available to download for free.
 There are a wide range of payment options available for customers (such as PayPal) and plenty of additional widgets for extra functionality and integration.
 Unlike Shopify you’ll need to find our own hosting and be responsible for keeping the site secure, but you’ll have complete ownership of your site which allows for more control.

-Magento is different to the other shopping carts we have touched upon so far in that rather than offering a hosted solution or plugin, it is an open-source piece of software.
+Magento is different from the other shopping carts we’ve mentioned in that rather than offering a hosted solution or plugin, it is an open-source piece of software.
 This means that you can either use the package as it comes, adding plugins and extensions (of which there are thousands), or develop the code to cater to your specific needs.
-Unlike other offerings this also means you won’t have to pay a monthly subscription – the open-source software is freely available, as is the option to purchase a substantial customized solution bundle at a yearly cost.
+Unlike other offerings this also means you won’t have to pay a monthly subscription – the open-source software is freely available, as is the option to purchase a substantial customised solution bundle at a yearly cost.

 If you’re selling across multiple channels, an eCommerce management tool like Brightpearl could help make things easier.
 The software allows you to manage inventory, orders, accounting, customer details, suppliers and more in once place.
 The solution also provides great customer support for those just getting started, as well as additional training and advice if you need it.
 Apps are available for a wide range of services.